flutter-view

 Introduction

-Flutter-view is an open source tool that makes writing reactive Flutter layouts a breeze.
-It lets you use Pug and Sass to generate the Flutter Dart code that renders the views in your app.
+is an open source tool that makes writing reactive layouts a breeze.
+It lets you use and to generate the Flutter Dart code that renders the views in your app.

 You use it by running the flutter-view command in your terminal to let it monitor your project.
 When it detects changes in a Pug or Sass file, it automatically generates or updates a matching Dart file.